tamersp25/docs/docs/apis/job-quickstart.md

 mutation {
 -----------request fields-----------
   createTDOWithAsset(input:{  => The mutation type and input variable. (required)
-    startDateTime: integer    => The starting date and time of the file to be uploaded in [Unix/Epoch (https://www.epochconverter.com/) timestamp format. (required)
+    startDateTime: "string"   => The starting date and time of the file to be uploaded in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format. (required)
-    stopDateTime: integer     => The ending date and time in [Unix/Epoch](https://www.epochconverter.com/) timestamp format, calculated by adding the length of the file to the startDateTime.
-If a value is not specified, a 15-minute default value will be applied. (optional)
+    stopDateTime: "string"    => The ending date and time in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.
+The value is calculated by adding the length of the file to the startDateTime value.
+If a value is not provided, a 15-minute default value will be applied. (optional)
+    contentType: "string"     => The MIME type of the file being uploaded (e.g., "audio/mp3").
+If a value is not provided, the default value "video/mp4" will be applied. (optional)
+    assetType: "string"       => A label that classifies the file to be uploaded, such as "transcript," "media," or "text."
+If a value is not specified, the default value "media" will be applied. (optional)
     addToIndex:               => A Boolean that adds the uploaded file to the search index when set to true. (optional and recommended)
-    contentType: "string"     => The MIME type of the file being uploaded (e.g., audio/mp3).
-If a value is not specified, the default value "video/mp4" will be applied. (optional)
-    assetType: "string"       => A label that classifies the file to be uploaded, such as “transcript,” “media,” or “text.”
-If a value is not specified, the default value "media" will be applied. (optional)
     uri: "string"             => The publicly available URL to the file. (required) }){
 -----------return fields-----------
-    id              => The unique ID associated with the TDO/container, provided by the server. (required) status          => The status of the request’s progress. (required) assets{         => The Assets object parameter that contains the TDO's assets. (required) records {     => The Records object parameter that contains data specific to individual assets. (required)) id          => The unique ID of the new asset, provided by the server. (required) type        => A label that classifies the asset.
-This is the value specified in the request or the default value "media" if no request value was set. (required) contentType => The MIME type of the asset (e.g., audio/mp3). (required) signedUri   => The secure URI of the asset. (required) }
+    id              => The unique ID associated with the TDO/container, provided by the server. (required) status          => The status of the request’s progress. (required) assets{         => The Assets object parameter that contains the TDO's assets. (required) records {     => The Records object parameter that contains data specific to individual assets. (required) id          => The unique ID of the new asset, provided by the server. (required) type        => A label that classifies the asset.
+This is the value specified in the request or the default value "media" if no request value was set. (required) contentType => The MIME type of the asset (e.g., "audio/mp3"). (required) signedUri   => The secure URI of the asset. (required) }
     }